renevinaya/hanzihua/doc/README.md

 ## System Configuration

-The Raspberry Pi 2 is running on the current Raspbian OS.
+The Raspberry Pi 2 is running on the Raspberry Pi OS Lite (bookworm).

 You might want to add a file with the following content to ```/etc/apt/apt.conf.d/``` to limit the amount of installed packages